vjk2005/BrowserChromeLayerStyle/README.md

-browserchromelayerstyle
+Browser Chrome as a Photoshop Layer Style
 =======================

-Browser Chrome as a Photoshop Layer Style